pmem/ndctl/collab/index.md

 * Extended Linear Cache support
   - v2 coming.
 Looking for ideas on properly detecting MMIO hole in kernel
 * vfio-cxl?
+  - new summary out
+  - planning to send a new patch set based on Alejandros v5
+  - white paper?
+  - Leverage device ACL registers if possible
+    - fall back to vendor driver

+## open discussion
+* Jonathan ACPI discussion
+* Hotplug CXL fixed memory window review -> going through mm tree
+  - Mike Rapaport review should be good
+  - not critical yet
+* DCD set up
+  - expose DCD in a VM
+    - long ago discussion from Jonathan
+  - Find device by Tag (VM and bare metal should work the same)
+  - John provide an on-list conversation

 # October 2024
 * Opens